sadmoseby/ai-research-agent/docs/CONDITIONAL_RESTART.md

 ## Summary

-The research agent workflow has been enhanced with conditional restart logic that automatically restarts the planning phase when:
+The research agent workflow includes conditional restart logic that automatically restarts the planning phase when quality issues are detected.
+For overall architecture details, see [ARCHITECTURE_OVERVIEW.md](./ARCHITECTURE_OVERVIEW.md).

+## When Restarts Occur

 1. **Significant prior art is discovered** (3+ similar implementations)
 2. **Low viability scores are received** (<51/100 from criticism analysis)